microservices-kata/petstore-materials/InfrastructureSetup.md

 ```
 $ docker run -d -p --name registry \
+         -v /opt/registry_data:/var/lib/registry \
-       --restart always --network=host \
+         --restart always -p 5000:5000 \
          registry:2
 ```

+> For Mac docker user: <br>
-You may also want to add `-v /opt/registry_data:/var/lib/registry` parameter to expose the data folder to host via container volumn.
-Jenkins will listen on `5000` port of the host by default.
+> You may have to change `-v /opt/registry_data:/var/lib/registry` parameter to something like `-v ${HOME}/registry_data:/var/lib/registry` to avoid the permission issue, or you could follow [the docs](https://docs.docker.com/docker-for-mac/troubleshoot/#volume-mounting-requires-file-sharing-for-any-project-directories-outside-of-users) to allow docker to mount in the `/opt` folder.

+Registry will listen on `5000` port of the host.

 The service run on `http` protocol by default, which is not trusted by docker.
 So an explicit `--insecure-registry` paramter is needed on `dockerd` service.